 We had videos taken with her.
 Some people might not like looking at the videos, but I find them quite comforting.
 It reminds me that we were with her.

 Before this happened you always knew your mother was there, and she was still the matriarch of the family – but not any more.
 Our generation has now moved into that role.
 You have to be the ‘responsible person’.

 In March, when Covid came along – I hate to say it – it was almost like a welcome relief.

 Around the 14/15 March I had a holiday booked to go to Vienna along with three friends.
-In Vienna things were starting to close down – so there were no museums open and there was no point in going.
-We lost our money on the flight, but thankfully we booked our accommodation to cancel without a penalty.
+In Vienna things were starting to close down.
+There were no museums open and there was no point in going.
+We lost our money on the flight but thankfully we booked our accommodation to cancel without a penalty.

 It was busy.
 We were making lovely food.
 I was baking a lot and I did a lot of yoga with my eldest daughter.
 It was something I had never done before and she really put me through my paces.
 I was starting to feel that I was getting quite fit and so it never affected me negatively.

 My ex-husband and I had bought a house together and there was a lot of work to be done on it.
 So, although the work came to a standstill, I still managed to get over there and strip the wallpaper and things like that.
 Eventually the builders were allowed to come back and things got finished off.

 My younger daughter moved into the house at the end of May and then my elder daughter decided to move back to London – because at the beginning of June they were starting to bring a couple of people back in again.

 So… for the first time in my whole life, I was home alone.